 Bring your love of all things horror and creepy to the Naro for a month-long scare-ebration of unforgettable thriller and Halloween classics.
-See video below or check our calendar for dates and showtimes – online tickets will be available soon on all shows.
+Check our calendar for dates and showtimes – online tickets will be available soon on all shows.

 Local artists will be on hand to sell their original art posters in the theater lobby on show nights.